DEFRA/software-development-standards/guides/new_starters.md

 Participating in the community of practice is considered part of your core job, so we encourage both permanent and contract devs to come along.

+Meetups usually happen in our four hub offices, but developers from any office are welcome to attend.

+#### North East meetup

+- Meets every other Thursday at 2pm in Foss House, York
+- Organised by John Watson ([@johnwatson484](https://github.com/johnwatson484))
+- Check the #york-dev-test-cop channel in [defra-digital Slack](https://defra-digital.slack.com/) for updates

+#### South West meetup

-The Bristol developer community of practice meets every other Monday at 2pm in Temple Quay House.
+- Meets every other Monday at 2pm in Temple Quay House, Bristol

-To find out when it’s on:
+- Organised by Alan Cruikshanks ([@Cruikshanks](https://github.com/Cruikshanks))

-- Visit the #development channel in [defra-digital Slack](https://defra-digital.slack.com/)
+- Check the #development channel in [defra-digital Slack](https://defra-digital.slack.com/) for updates
-- Talk to organiser Alan Cruikshanks ([@Cruikshanks](https://github.com/Cruikshanks))

 ## Tech and tools